holochain/holochain-wasmer/README.md

 somewhere, and then this function returns to the guest a pointer to where the data was copied.

+When the guest calls the host, it is not possible for the host to call back into the guest (although the host can create a new, separate wasm instance and call that).
+The host must wait for guest calls to complete before calling again and the guest must wait for the host to complete before it can continue.

 WASM has a hard limit in the spec of 4GB total memory, with 64kb pages.
 Some WASM implementations, notably in some web browsers, limit this further.
 Pages can be added at initialization or dynamically at runtime, but cannot be